Tell us about yourself and get personalised results in two minutes...

-Some lenders will allow you to add on the cost of purchasing the land to your self-build mortgage, however, some will only lend to those who already own the building plot, so it’s important to ensure that you apply for the relevant product.
+Some lenders allow you to add the cost of buying land to your self-build mortgage, but some only lend to those who already own a building plot.
+You could also look at land mortgages to purchase development land.

-Funds will be released either before or after specific stages of the project, depending on the type of self-build mortgage you have.
-There can be some variation from one lender to the next, but the stages where funds are released are typically:
+Funds are released either before or after specific stages of the project, depending on the type of self-build mortgage you have.
+There can be some variation from one lender to the next, but funds are released are typically:

-To buy the land (where necessary) - you will need an absolute minimum of outline planning permission for this
+To buy the land (where necessary) - you'll need an absolute minimum of outline planning permission for this

 Preliminary costs including laying the foundations and the substructure